Sciatica: Intraspinal sciatica

+Extraspinal sciatica

+The sciatic nerve is highly mobile during hip and leg movements.
+Any pathology which restricts normal movement of the sciatic nerve can put abnormal pressure, strain, or tension on the nerve in certain positions or during normal movements.
+For example, the presence of scar tissue around a nerve can cause traction neuropathy.

+A well known muscular cause of extraspinal sciatica is piriformis syndrome.
+The piriformis muscle is directly adjacent to the course of the sciatic nerve as it traverses through the intrapelvic space.
+Pathologies of the piriformis muscle such as injury (e.g. swelling and scarring), inflammation (release of cytokines affecting the local cellular environment), or space occupying lesions (e.g. tumor, cyst, hypertrophy) can affect the sciatic nerve.
+Anatomic variations in nerve branching can also predispose the sciatic nerve to further compression by the piriformis muscle, such as if the sciatic nerve pierces the piriformis muscle.

+The sciatic nerve can also be entrapped outside of the pelvic space and this is called deep gluteal syndrome.
+Surgical research has identified new causes of entrapment such as fibrovascular scar bands, vascular abnormalities, heterotropic ossification, gluteal muscles, hamstring muscles, and the gemelli-obturator internus complex.
+In almost half of the endoscopic surgery cases, fibrovascular scar bands were found to be the cause of entrapment, impeding the movement of the sciatic nerve.

 Diagnosis

 Sciatica is typically diagnosed by physical examination, and the history of the symptoms.

 Physical tests

 Generally, if a person reports the typical radiating pain in one leg, as well as one or more neurological indications of nerve root tension or neurological deficit, sciatica can be diagnosed.

 The most frequently used diagnostic test is the straight leg raise to produce Lasègue's sign, which is considered positive if pain in the distribution of the sciatic nerve is reproduced with passive flexion of the straight leg between 30 and 70 degrees.
 While this test is positive in about 90% of people with sciatica, approximately 75% of people with a positive test do not have sciatica.
 Straight leg raising of the leg unaffected by sciatica may produce sciatica in the leg on the affected side; this is known as the Fajersztajn sign.
 The presence of the Fajersztajn sign is a more specific finding for a herniated disc than Lasègue's sign.
 Maneuvers that increase intraspinal pressure, such as coughing, flexion of the neck, and bilateral compression of the jugular veins, may transiently worsen sciatica pain.